.st0{fill:#FFFFFF;}

 Step 3: Preparing I-765 Application Forms

 The Form I-765, known as the Application for Employment Authorization, is a PDF document that can be downloaded from the USCIS website.
 This form contains an expiration date at the top right-hand corner of the first page.
-You want to ensure this date is valid at the time of submitting your application to USCIS.
+You want to ensure this date is valid when submitting your application to USCIS.

 On the USCIS webpage, you will also download the Form G-1145.
 On this form, you will provide your email address and phone number to receive an electronic notification from USCIS when your application is received.